roldel/telegram-bot-notify/README.md

 # telegram-bot-notify
 Simple, clear and reusable Telegram notification setup.
-Create a bot in 2 minutes → send messages from shell or Python with one line :
+Create a bot in 2 minutes → send messages from shell with one line :

 - `tg "message"` from shell
-- `tg("message")` from Python

 ```
 telegram-bot-notify/
 ├── .env.sample
 ├── .env
 ├── README.md
-├── sh/
-│   └── tg
+└── tg
-└── python/
-    ├── tg.py
-    └── requirements.txt
 ```

 # Telegram Bot Notification – Super Simple Setup

-Send Telegram messages from your terminal or Python script in one line.
+Send Telegram messages from your terminal in one line.

 ## 1. Create your bot with @BotFather (2 minutes)